djbrown14/Milestone-Project1/README.md

-click on about page       opens about page             pass click on portfolio page   opens portfolio page         pass click on contact page     opens contact page           pass click on submit button    direct to new page           fail click to download cv      go to cv on contact page     pass
+click on about page       opens about page             pass click on portfolio page   opens portfolio page         pass click on contact page     opens contact page           pass click on submit button    direct to new page           pass click to download cv      go to cv on contact page     pass

 Deployment